 This is a pretty huge problem with this card, especially since some other credit cards offer a solution to it.
 The Amazon.ca Rewards Mastercard® offers nothing to help with the transaction fee, which is usually at 2.5%.
 Amazon Prime users will be able to negate it using the 2.5% cashback they receive on foreign purchases, which kind of cancels out the fee altogether.
 This basically means that there’s no cashback on foreign transactions.
 People without a Prime subscription will literally be losing money if they buy from outside of Canada.

 The old Chase Amazon Visa card had no foreign transaction fees, which is something that users sorely miss.
 If Amazon had decided to keep just that feature alone, this card might have floated.

 Verdict – The Amazon Credit Card Isn’t Worth Your Money

 The Amazon.ca Rewards Mastercard® is a hit and a miss.
-That much is obvious from the 1.9/5 rating that it has on Amazon’s own website.
+That much is obvious from the 1.9/5 rating it has on Amazon’s own website.
 It completely ignores any customer that doesn’t have a Prime subscription.
-People who’re using it will also find that other options, like the Tangerine Money-Back Credit Card, suit them better.
+People using it will also find that other options, like the Amex Cobalt card, suit them better.
 The cashback on the Amazon Credit Card is relatively weak for eligible purchases made outside of Amazon.ca and Whole Foods.
 It leaves us wanting more.

 The only way that this card might be worthwhile for you is if you use it only for purchases on Amazon.ca and Whole Foods; and also have a Prime subscription.
 If you don’t fit this description in its entirety, you’ll be better off with another credit card.
 We’ll simply have to wait for Amazon to release a credit card that truly appeals to its customer base.
 However, if you're interested in this particular card, feel free to apply below: